RajeshPatkarInstitute/rpian-terminal/README.md

 ## Error Handling

-The library now uses a global error handler for consistent error management across all functions.
+The library uses a global error handler for consistent error management across all functions.
 Most functions no longer return `Result` types, simplifying usage.
 Errors are handled internally using the global error handler.

 Users can implement the `ErrorHandler` trait to create custom error handling logic: